 Pamela M. Hunt Kirk is Associate Professor of Sociology.
 Dr. Hunt Kirk joined UWG in 2008 after earning her Ph.D. in Sociology at Kent State University.
 She has general research and teaching interests in Social Psychology, Emotions, Deviance, Subculture, Research Methods (Quantitative and Qualitative), and Health.

-Dr. Kirk is also founder and Director of the Center for the Study of Social Dynamics (CSSD), a teaching and research center established in 2010.
+Dr. Hunt Kirk is also founder and Director of the Center for the Study of Social Dynamics (CSSD), a teaching and research center established in 2010.
 Social science researchers (both faculty and students) using the lab conduct both quantitative and qualitative research projects including focus groups, interviews, and lab experiments.
 Analysis techniques include coding qualitative data using Nvivo software, basic statistics, and advanced statistics via the use of SPSS.
 In addition to research use, the Center is a teaching resource for qualitative and experimental research methodology.
-As Director, Dr. Kirk is responsible for scheduling, directing, coordinating, and designing projects, as well as consulting with faculty and students about research methodology, instrument design, and data analysis.
+As Director, Dr. Hunt Kirk is responsible for scheduling, directing, coordinating, and designing projects, as well as consulting with faculty and students about research methodology, instrument design, and data analysis.

 - A. B., Marketing and Sales, Edison Community College, 1994

 - B.S., Marketing & Business Administration, University of Dayton, 1998

 - M.A., Sociology, Ohio University, 2002

 - Ph.D., Sociology, Kent State University, 2008